I was admitted for the Fall 2020 semester. When can I expect my financial aid offer?

 My family's financial circumstances have changed. what can i do?

-We accept appeals for a vareity of circumstances when your family's circumstances.
+We accept appeals for a vareity of circumstances.
 Students can request a Family Contribution Appeal through the Temple Dashboard starting in mid-March.
 Due to funding limitations, appeals are only considered if the student is eligible for a federal Pell Grant as a result of the changes.
 Our office will review the information once it has been submitted and the next steps - or decision - sent via email.
 Please review the policy section of our website for information on the process and acceptable circumstances.

 When does my spring 2020 financial aid disburse? where is my refund?